 The emerging middle-class consumer is increasingly brand conscious.
 Consumer spending is still mostly concentrated in the informal sector of roadside stalls and town markets.
 However, in East Africa there is already a discernible shift from informal to formal retail.

 As retail moves from informal to formal, companies like Walmart and The Carrefour Group are expanding their reach across the continent.
 Walmart bought a 51% stake in South African retailer Massmart Holdings Ltd. in 2010.
-Despite some setbacks and leadership changes, Walmart intends to expand the brand with 47 new stores between 2019 and 2021.
+Despite some setbacks and leadership changes, Walmart intends to expand the brand with 47 new stores over 3 years.

 The world’s second largest retailer, The Carrefour Group, is also setting its sights on Africa.
-As recently as November 2018, Carrefour partnered with African e-commerce company Jumia to offer Carrefour-branded products on their e-commerce website.
+In 2018, Carrefour partnered with African e-commerce company Jumia to offer Carrefour-branded products on their e-commerce website.

 While Africans tend to be loyal to local brands, this tendency is not as entrenched as it is in China and India whose retail sector is saturated by well-known local brands.
 Brand recognition is highly important to African consumers who often call products by an associated brand name, such as “Tide” for laundry soap.
 This gives international brands an opportunity to capitalize.